Combinatorial structures of the space of gradient vector fields on compact surfaces: Preliminaries

 \subsubsection{Types of singular points}

+A singular point is a {\bf center} if there is its open \nbd to which the restriction of the flow is locally topologically equivalent to a flow on the open unit disk generated by a vector field $X(x_1,x_2) = (-x_2, x_1)$.

-A singular point is a \emph{multi-saddle} if it has at most finitely many separatrices, as in Figure~\ref{multi-saddles}.
-A singular point is a $k$-$\partial$-saddle (resp. $k$-saddle) if it is an isolated singular point on (resp. outside of) $\partial S$ with exactly $(2k + 2)$-separatrices, counted with multiplicity.
-Note that a singular point is a multi-saddle if and only if it is a $k$-saddle or a $k/2$-$\partial$-saddle for some $k \in \mathbb{Z}_{\geq 0}$.
-A singular point is \emph{attracting} if it is either a sink or a $\partial$-sink, and is \emph{repelling} if it is either a source, and a $\partial$-source.
+A singular point is a {\bf $\bm{k}$-$\bm{\partial}$-saddle} (resp. {\bf $\bm{k}$-saddle}) if it is an isolated singular point on (resp. outside of) $\partial S$ with exactly $(2k + 2)$-separatrices, counted with multiplicity.
+A singular point is a {\bf multi-saddle} if it is either $k$-saddle or a $k/2$-$\partial$-saddle for some $k \in \mathbb{Z}_{\geq 0}$.
+Note that each multi-saddle has at most finitely many separatrices, as in Figure~\ref{multi-saddles}.

-\begin{definition} A flow is \emph{quasi-regular} if it is topological equivalent to a flow such that each singular point is either a multi-saddle, a center, a sink, a source, a $\partial$-sink, or a $\partial$-source. \end{definition}
+\begin{definition} A flow is {\bf quasi-regular} if it is topological equivalent to a flow such that each singular point is either a multi-saddle, a center, a sink, a source, a $\partial$-sink, or a $\partial$-source. \end{definition}